 Creativity of the submission

 We received amazing submissions (all by video) in Q4 of 2017, and all were inspiring and heartwarming to watch.
-Some Campers recorded their stories on their phones, others dressed up in costumes and submitted their highly-entertaining nomination as a group, and the “winner” wrote and sang a song while playing acoustic guitar… to a Taylor Swift track, no less!
-If that doesn’t exemplify Courage to be Vulnerable, I don’t know what does.
+Some Campers recorded their stories on their phones, and others dressed up in costumes and submitted their highly-entertaining nomination as a group.
+The “winner” wrote and sang a song while playing acoustic guitar… to a Taylor Swift track, no less!
+If that doesn’t exemplify Courage to be Vulnerable – I don’t know what does.

-For the winning submission, both the storyteller and the Camper they nominated receive an awesome Arc’terxy jacket with a Culture Amp logo on the front.
+For the winning submission, both the storyteller and the Camper they nominated received an awesome Arc’terxy jacket with a Culture Amp logo on the front.

 Based on the enthusiasm we’ve seen for the Amplify Our Values program thus far, I’m really looking forward to seeing Campers share over the next year.